Tips using Git

 Tip #1: git hooks

-git hooks are scripts that run pre
+git hooks are scripts that run pre/post every git command you run in your

 repository.